Skip to main contentSkip to footer

 Use glyphosate wisely

-Glyphosate is central to integrated weed control and growers are urged to use the active wisely to avoid losing efficacy through resistance development.
+Glyphosate is central to integrated weed control and growers are urged to use this herbicide wisely to minimise the risk of resistance developing.

-In recent dose response studies, ADAS found less sensitive sterile brome populations, and NIAB work, sponsored by Bayer, revealed a small number of Italian ryegrass populations exhibiting reduced sensitivity to glyphosate.
+In dose response studies, ADAS found less sensitive sterile brome populations, and work by NIAB, sponsored by Bayer, revealed a small number of Italian ryegrass populations exhibiting reduced sensitivity to glyphosate.

 Limiting use intensity is key, with a maximum of two applications deemed an acceptable risk, provided there is an intervening cultivation, as advised in WRAG guidelines.
 Avoid repeat doses to surviving weeds.